Image by Velar Grant

 Artist Bio

 I am a Polish-born filmmaker, based between London and Seattle.
-My work unfolds at the intersection of performance and documentary, testimony and dream to explore ecologies of memory, ancestral wisdom, and embodied resistance.
+My work unfolds at the intersection of performance, movement art, documentary and dream to explore ecologies of memory, ancestral wisdom, and embodied resistance.
 I am drawn to exploring how we relate to one another - emotionally, historically, politically - through gestures of trust, repair, and shared presence that emerge in moments of vulnerability and exchange.
 Rooted in hybrid nonfiction forms, media poetics and Slavic mythology, my films investigate the entanglements of identity, memory, and survival.
 I use film to excavate counter-histories and create intimate, embodied encounters that activate memory as a force of resistance and connection.